Black Widow Spider Identification & Prevention

 Where will I find black widow spiders?

 Black widow spiders live mainly outside.
 It is important to know that these spiders are most active when the weather is above 70 degrees.
 During periods of cooler weather, these spiders may move inside, seeking the warmer temperatures that our homes provide.

 Building their irregular webs at ground level, black widow spiders choose properties that offer them safe, secluded shelter.
 Outside, they build their webs under stones, shrubs, decks, woodpiles, and outbuildings.
 Inside homes, black widow spiders hide in quiet locations like basements, crawl spaces, and under furniture.

 How do I get rid of black widow spiders?

 Acquiring help from a professional pest control expert is the best way to eliminate black widow spiders and keep them from returning.
-At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services that are affordable.
+At Albemarle Termite & Pest Control, our technicians are highly trained and dedicated to providing safe and effective pest control services in Elizabeth City that are affordable.
 We are a local, family-owned pest control company whose number one priority is putting our customers first and exceeding expectations.

 For home or business owners looking to eliminate pests from their property once and for all, call Albemarle Termite & Pest Control today!